UI/UX Designer Skills: Technical & Non-Technical Skills

 UI/UX Designer Roles and Responsibilities

 The role of a UI/UX designer is to facilitate product creation and enhance user experience.
 They gather user requirements, design graphic elements, and build navigation components.
-Given below are the major responsibilities of a UI/UX designer.
+Here are the major responsibilities of a UI/UX designer.

 - User Research and Analysis: Designers research to understand the user requirements and create personas representing diverse users who may use the product.

-- Design and Prototyping: They develop prototypes to demonstrate the functionality of the website.
+- Design and Prototyping: They develop prototypes to demonstrate the website functionality.
 They also prepare basic sketches and layouts while adhering to style guidelines on fonts, typeface, colors, and images.
 Designers use storyboards, sitemaps, and process flows to illustrate design ideas.

 - Usability Testing: UI/UX designers conduct usability testing sessions to identify and troubleshoot user experience issues such as responsiveness and accessibility.